GR360RY/htpc-ansible/roles/xbmc-client/README.md

 xbmc_host: "{{ ansible_default_ipv4.address }}"
 ```

-Configure XBMC/Kodi to use Mysql Backend and NFS Mount
+Configure Kodi to use Mysql Backend and NFS Mount

 ```yaml
 # with Mysql Backend